 Neither tool is a drop-in solution for extracting structured data from arbitrary invoice formats.
 If you are exploring either, our guide on extracting invoice data with Python using OCR libraries and API integration covers the practical implementation patterns for building extraction pipelines around these libraries.

 The choice between them depends on your vendor landscape.
-A finance team receiving invoices from ten consistent suppliers can build and maintain invoice2data templates without significant overhead.
-A platform ingesting invoices from hundreds of unknown formats needs the flexibility that Doctr's spatial output provides, but must invest in building the extraction layer on top of it.
+A finance team receiving invoices from ten consistent suppliers can maintain invoice2data templates without significant overhead.
+A platform ingesting hundreds of unknown formats needs the flexibility of spatial output, but must invest in building the extraction layer on top of it.

 Vision-Language Models: A New Approach to Document Understanding